dscodebook/ranveeraggarwal.github.io/blog/_posts/2014-7-23-installing-glfw-on-linux.markdown

         option(BUILD_SHARED_LIBS "Build shared libraries" ON)

-    and save.
+    and save
 5. Now do the following (same as above):

         cmake .
         make
         make install

-    Use root if your folder was in `/usr/local`.
+    Use root if your folder was in `/usr/local`

 And now your GLFW is successfully installed.